dat-ecosystem-archive/docs/docs/cookbook/browser.md

 Dat is written in JavaScript, so naturally, it can work entirely in the browser!
 The great part about this is that as more peers connect to each other in their client, the site assets will be shared between users rather hitting any server.

 This approach is similar to that used in Feross' [Web Torrent](http://webtorrent.io).
 The difference is that Dat links can be rendered live and read dynamically, whereas BitTorrent links are static.
-The original owner can update the files in the directory and all peers will receive the updates automatically.
+The original owner of a Dat can update the files in the directory and all peers will receive the updates automatically.

 ## WebRTC Usage Notes

-**Important**: dat-js uses WebRTC, so it can only connect to other WebRTC clients.
-It is not possible for the dat-js library to connect directly clients using other protocols.
+dat-js primarily uses WebRTC, so it prioritizes connections to other WebRTC clients.
+In order for the dat-js library to connect to clients using other protocols, it needs to use a [gateway](https://github.com/garbados/dat-gateway/).
+The gateway works by having the client open a [websocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) to the gateway, and have the gateway reach out to the rest of the dat network in order to fetch data from peers and send it down the websocket connection to dat-js.
+The gateway acts as a fallback and only gets used after dat-js has tried to connect to WebRTC peers first in order to reduce gateway bandwidth constraints and keep most of the traffic P2P.
+You can find a gatway at [gateway.mauve.moe](https://gateway.mauve.moe/).
 All other Dat applications use non-WebRTC protocols ([see this FAQ for more info](https://docs.datproject.org/faq#does-dat-use-webrtc)).
 Non-browser clients can connect dats peer-to-peer via webrtc modules, such as [electron-webrtc](https://github.com/mappum/electron-webrtc), or use proxies via websockets, http, or other client-server protocols.

 Due to WebRTC's less than stellar performance - Dat has focused on creating solid networking using other protocols.
-We may integrate WebRTC if performance improves and it becomes easier to run in non-browser interfaces (though we'd prefer using [more performant options](https://github.com/noffle/web-udp) in the browser, if they develop).
+We may integrate WebRTC outside of dat-js if performance improves and it becomes easier to run in non-browser interfaces (though we'd prefer using [more performant options](https://github.com/noffle/web-udp) in the browser, if they develop).

 OK, now for the goods.

 ## Install

-Embed the following script [dat.min.js](https://cdn.jsdelivr.net/dat/6.2.0/dat.min.js) on the page:
+Embed the following script [dat.min.js](https://cdn.jsdelivr.net/npm/dat-js@7/dat.min.js) on the page:
 ```
 <script type="text/javascript" src="dat.min.js"></script>
 ```